mozilla/legal-docs/docs/terms_of_use/en-US.md

 ### Privacy

 You will be required to provide information about yourself (such as identification or contact details) to us as part of your registration for and use of the Firefox Marketplace.
-We will handle your information as we describe in the Firefox Marketplace <a href="/privacy-policy">Privacy Policy</a>.
+We will handle your information as we describe in the Firefox Marketplace [Privacy Policy](/privacy-policy).

 Please see our [Privacy Policy](/privacy-policy) for more detail.